Unit 2 Ferry Wharf

-Resumés and agencies may have become popular during that war years, but they weren’t a product of World War II.
+Resumés and agencies may have become popular during the war years, but they weren’t a product of World War II.
 The first person to actually write a professional resume was Leonardo Da Vinci in 1482.
 Looking for work in Milan, Da Vinci sent a letter to Ludovico Sforza, the Regent of Milan, describing his many skills.
-Perhaps the world's first CV?.
+Perhaps the world’s first CV?.

 The first recruitment agency was actually started by Henry Robinson in 1653.
-He made a proposal that there should be an “Office of Addresses and Encounters” to help link workers with employers, which was refused by British Parliament, but Henry went on and opened his business anyway!
+He made a proposal that there should be an “Office of Addresses and Encounters” to help link workers with employers, which was refused by the British Parliament, but Henry went on and opened his business anyway!
 There’s that recruitment drive we like to see!

 A call to arms

 Recruitment in its most basic form can be traced back even further.
 Military recruitment is the oldest form of recruitment and there is evidence of it with the Egyptians, Romans and in Imperial China.

 In Ancient Egypt, the King would recruit soldiers for his kingdom, ensuring he had the best men to beat his enemies.
 Kings couldn’t rely on tribes providing them with men as there was no guarantee of the talent they were getting.
 Doesn’t sound too far off of what recruitment is about now, but instead of conquering a country, it’s companies trying to ‘conquer’ an industry!